RoboCupAtHomeJP/AtHome2024/rules/OPL/gpsr_en.md

 ### Skipping Commands

 The robot performs the command phase and service phase for three (3) times.
-However, the competing team cannot skip to the next command if no points where obtained during each task.
+However, the competing team is able to skip to the next command if the robot misunderstood the given command by the host.
+In order to demonstrate so, the robot needs to complete the mistaken task, and go back to the host position requesting for another task.

+> [!WARNING]
+> Teams may not take advantage of this rule to skip commands until their desired command is given.

 ### Command Generator